You're Invited to Geneva's First Fundraiser

 The children were left with the idea that "all it takes is a dream," and Reed, one of the students, commented that Dockpo sounded like MLKjr.

-my questions about Tibet.
+It was a delight to meet Dockpo, and he helped answer many of my questions about Tibet.
 Dockpo, upon arrival to my house for dinner with some other guests, presented me with a Tibetan visual dictionary (which will be like gold in my new society) and with a beautiful yellow scarf, the traditional gift of welcome.

 Dockpo and Steve also visited the Brunswick High School Service Learning class, meeting Rick Wilson and some interested students.
 Willy Oppenheim and Steve spoke to a larger group of students on Tuesday to tell them about independent service projects and the opportunities that Omprakash offers.
 It was a great week, and I am excited by all the fortuitous meetings that took place.